iyifr/imdb-clone/README.md

 I created an imdb clone wih react, you can see the latest, upcoming movies and on clicking any movie will show the detail page of the movie.

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.